 If you’re really curious about investigating ranking factors, A/B testing is the ideal solution.
 Gather your ideas on what you think really impacts rankings or clicks, and carry out tests to gain more insights into factors that can affect success in the SERPs.

 There are endless ways of making the most out of the A/B Testing feature - a few examples where you might want to carry out a test include testing different product descriptions, testing different meta titles and descriptions, or seeing if adding videos or images make a difference.
-Any change you make - you can set up an A/B test in Ryte Search Success to see whether your changes had an impact.
+Any change you make - you can set up an A/B test under Search Engine Optimisation to see whether your changes had an impact.